Once I place my order, when can I expect delivery?

 An undercounter lavatory gets attached to the underside of a countertop with under-mounting clips, leaving only the interior of the sink exposed.
 These sinks are easy to clean and work well with most vanities that have stone countertops.
 Usually, the countertop has a cutout made that has slightly smaller dimensions than the sink, which allows the countertop to have a slight overhang.
 To see recommended installation instructions, you can click here.

 Solid suface is a manufactured resin material and is extremely durable and versatile when compared to other materials that are commonly used in the bathroom.
 Solid surface is heat, chemical, stain, scratch and impact resistant; the material is also non-porous and consistent in color and composition the whole way through.
-This means that any scratches or stains that might occur can be buffed out and then the surface can be repolished back to its original finish.
+This means that any scratches or stains that might occur can be buffed out and then the surface can be repolished back to its original finish - we provide solid surface repair kit as needed.
 In contrast, porcelain products cannot typically be repaired once damaged, although porcelain does usually has a brighter and shinier finish.
 Solid surface is renewable and more resistant to bacteria and fungal growth.

 Typically, a sink cut out is needed for most wooden countertops and can often be performed on the job site.
 However, upon request, LACAVA can provide the sink cut out on a vanity only if a specific location and size is specified at the time of order.
 The cutout is provided for free if the vanity is ordered with one of our washbasins; otherwise, there would be a $50 service charge.
 Some of our stone tops come with a cutout, since they are made for use with one specific LACAVA sink.
 Having one of these tops made with an alternative cutout or no cutout would be considered a custom job.